Blastbrean/Blastbrean/README.md

 <br />

-### About Me
+### About me

 I am a 16 year old dedicated to cybersecurity, and open to work or commissions.

-- **I am extremely proficient in the Roblox/LuaU ecosystem.
-Specifically, game security, anti-tamper measures, and exploiting in games.**

-- **While I usually work with security-focused problems, I am a versatile developer capable of software for things like games, automation (discord bots, scraping, etc), and developer tools or utilities.**
+- I am experienced in Roblox and Lua.
+I focus on these topics: anticheats, whitelisting, game scripts, and deobfuscation.

+- Very adaptable.
+Capable of: creating backends, game code, developer tools, automation & bots, scrapers, and more.

+- Honest and realistic.
+If you hire or commission me, everything is planned and has no room for question.

-- **A lot of the work that I do is private.
-So, if you see experience here that isn't backed up by a project, that is likely why.**
+Most of my work is private.
+If you see experience here that isn't backed up by a project, that is why.

 ---

-### What Am I Up To?
+### What am I learning

+Learning more reverse engineering.

-Currently, I'm learning **more reverse engineering.** With C# and Loretta, I've been developing a **generic Lua obfuscation analyzer.**
+With C#, I've been developing a generic deobfuscation toolkit and targeting Lua obfuscated code with it using Loretta.

-It hopes to be able to **optimize AST(s) (and therefore the sources)** all kinds of scripts and have a **easy-to-use IR to devirtualize many instruction sets** back to **a Lua 5.1 backend.**
+I hope to create a skeleton for future deobfuscation work on other languages, an easy to use IR and AST optimization system, and a adaptable frontend -> IR -> backend system.

+After my work here, I am also interested in working on a hypervisor and moving on to Windows Internals!

 ---